-Enteral feedings can only be provided for the most economic package equivalent in calories and ingredient content to the needs of the recipient as established by medical documentation.
-The physician(s) must document the reason for prescribing a formula higher than category I-A (HCPC B415) or category II (HCPC B4152).
-This includes any formula in categories III through IV (HCPC B4153 through B4155).
+Enteral feedings can only be provided for the most economic package equivalent in calories and ingredient content to the needs of the beneficiary as established by medical documentation.
+The physician(s) must document the reason for prescribing a formula including beneficiary's diagnoses.